Franz Maierhofer: Nazi career

-On 16 April 1927 Maierhofer joined the Nazi Party (membership number 59,524).
+On 16 April 1927, Maierhofer joined the Nazi Party (membership number 59,524).
 He served as Bezirksleiter (District Leader) in Auerbach from 1927.
 He was named Deputy Gauleiter of the Upper Palatinate in November 1929 when Gauleiter Adolf Wagner was transferred to Greater Munich.
 As such, he administered the Gau until June 1930 when Edmund Heines came in as Acting Gauleiter.
 When Heines left to take up a staff position in the Sturmabteilung (SA) high command, Maierhofer was named Gauleiter of the Upper Palatinate on 15 November 1930.
-In September 1930 he was elected to the Reichstag from electoral constituency 25 (Lower Bavaria) and served only one term until the next election in 1932.
-In April 1931 he became the editor of a Nazi daily newspaper named Schaffendes Volk.
+In September 1930, he was elected to the Reichstag from electoral constituency 25 (Lower Bavaria–Upper Palatinate) and served only one term until the next election in July 1932.
+In April 1931, he became the editor of a Nazi daily newspaper named Schaffendes Volk.

 On the resignation of Otto Erbersdobler of the neighboring Gau of Lower Bavaria (Niederbayern) on 1 April 1932, Maierhofer was assigned the leadership of that jurisdiction in addition to his own.
 On 17 August the Gaue of Upper Palatinate and Lower Bavaria were formally merged and Maierhofer became Gauleiter of the newly named Gau Lower Bavaria-Upper Palatinate (Niederbayern-Oberpfalz).
 However just several months later, the SA leadership of the Gau filed a complaint alleging that Maierhofer had not properly allocated money due to the SA.
 He was relieved of his office on 13 January 1933.
 On 19 January, his Gau was merged with Upper Franconia into Gau Bavarian-East March (Bayerische Ostmark) under the leadership of Hans Schemm, the Upper Franconian Gauleiter.

-In November 1933 Maierhofer joined the Schutzstaffel (SS) and held several staff positions between 1935 and 1937, including in the office of the Reichsführer-SS.
+In November 1933, Maierhofer joined the Schutzstaffel (SS) and held several staff positions between 1935 and 1937, including in the office of the Reichsführer-SS.
 On 20 April 1936 he attained the rank of SS-Obersturmbannführer.
 In 1937 he secured a position with the Bavarian State government as an advisor in the Ministry of Education and Culture.

-In 1937 Maierhofer reentered military service as a Leutnant of the reserves.
+In 1937, Maierhofer reentered military service as a Leutnant of the reserves.
 At the outbreak of World War II, he served on active duty with Infantry Regiment 50 of the 3rd Infantry Division.
 After 1941, he saw action on the Eastern Front, advancing to the rank of Hauptmann in July 1942.
-In February 1943 he was promoted to Major as commander of Grenadier Regiment 315 of the 167th Infantry Division, but was killed in action at the Fourth Battle of Kharkov on 22 August 1943.
+In February 1943, he was promoted to Major as commander of Grenadier Regiment 315 of the 167th Infantry Division, but was killed in action at the Fourth Battle of Kharkov on 22 August 1943.